nextgis/docs_toolbox/source/tools.rst

 Inputs:

-* ZIP archive with .shp, .geojson, .gpkg, .tab files.
-No sub-folders.
+* ZIP compressed file with .shp, .geojson, .gpkg, .tab layers.
+Files can be put into a single sub-folder.

 Outputs:

-* GeoPackage file with the result of the merge
+* GeoPackage file with the result of the merge.

-The tool has no limit on the number of initial layers.
-The name of the source layer is not saved.
+The tool has no limit on the number of input layers.
+The name of the source layer is currently not saved.

 Launch tool: https://toolbox.nextgis.com/operation/ogrmerge